ChristianNguyendinh/ChristianNguyendinh.github.io/_posts/2019-01-09-japanese-raw-tenses.markdown

 categories: japanese
 ---

 Japanese has two tenses: perfective (similar to past tense) and imperfective (not past tense).
 You can represent other tenses, such as progressive tense, by combining different words together.
-But when dealing with conjugation lone words, only these two tenses exist.
+But when dealing with conjugating lone words, only these two tenses exist.

 In class we learned how to conjugate adjectivals, nominals, and verbals into perfective and imperfective tenses.
 But for verbals, we only learned the conjugation of distal (respectful) style verbals.
 So we'll go over everything here, but focus more on conjugating direct style verbals.